Suvink/docs-choreo-dev/en/pe-docs/docs/governance/workflows/configure-approvals-for-choreo-workflows.md

 === "URL customization"

-     Once you configure an approval process for URL customization, developers must submit a request for approval when configuring a custom URL for a component.
+     Once you configure an approval process for URL customization, developers must submit a request for approval to configure a custom URL for a component.
 Instead of being automatically deployed, the URL mapping will go into a pending state.
-An authorized approver must then [review and approve the request](../approvals/review-workflow-approval-requests.md) before the custom URL is activated.
+An authorized approver must then [review and approve the request](../approvals/review-workflow-approval-requests.md) before the custom URL is activated for the respective component.